Tetragonula carbonaria

 Tetragonula carbonaria (previously known as Trigona carbonaria) is a stingless bee, endemic to the north-east coast of Australia.
 Its common name is sugarbag bee.
 They are also occasionally referred to as bush bees.
 The bee is known to pollinate orchid species, such as Dendrobium lichenastrum, D. toressae, and D. speciosum.
 It has been identified as an insect that collects pollen from the cycad Cycas media.
 They are also known for their small body size, reduced wing venation, and highly developed social structure comparable to honey bees.

-Tetragonula carbonaria forms honeycombs in their nests.
-The bee produces an edible honey; the whole nest is sometimes eaten by Indigenous Australians.
-The bees "mummify" invasive small hive beetles (Aethina tumida) that enter the nest by coating and immobilising the invaders in wax, resin, and mud or soil from the nest.
+Tetragonula carbonaria produce edible honey, which they store in pots in the nest made from propolis.
+These pots are referred to as sugarbags, giving the bees their common name of sugarbag bees.
+These pots and the whole nest are eaten by some Indigenous Australian communities as bush tucker.
+The bees themselves are also important cultural symbols for many Indigenous Australians.

 Stingless bees

 Twenty-one genera of stingless bees (family Apidae) are described worldwide.
 As the name would suggest, the stings of these bees are vestigial and useless in defence.
 About 14 species are found in Australia, mostly in the tropical north.
 T. carbonaria is one of the few exceptions, being found as far south as Bega in southern New South Wales.
 Stingless bees and honey bees are thought to have evolved from a common ancestor, like bumblebees, which would explain their similarities in social behaviour.
 Some of these similarities are co-operative brood care, and having different castes of queens, workers, and drones.
 The workers are infertile females, while the drones are males.